top of page

 In addition to these embedded practices, all students from Prep to Year 4 participate in an annual, two week intensive swimming program.
 Each year in December, our students in Years 5 and 6 participate in an open water safety program at a local surf life saving club.
 As students reach middle and senior school, there are further opportunities to participate in extracurricular or interschool sport events.
 Morning Cross Country training is a particular highlight of our Years 3 to 6 students in the lead-up to the main event.
 Terms 2 and 3 sees the Years 5 and 6 students participate in weekly, friendly games of netball and football with students from nearby schools.
 Other extracurricular sporting events include:

-Our staff works together to foster a learning community, where all students and their needs are known.
-Being a smaller school enables us to promptly identify students who would benefit from small group intervention, with an aim to build their confidence and skills mastery within the whole class setting.
+Our staff works together to foster a learning community where all students and their needs are known.
+Being a smaller school enables us to promptly identify students who would benefit from support and extension, with an aim to build their confidence and skills mastery within the whole class setting.

-Our Tier 2 literacy interventions include MiniLit (focusing on phonics and decoding) and Rocket Reading (in which students can practise skills taught in the former).
-Our experienced and passionate team of Learning Support Officers works across the school, both in a whole class and small group capacity, to support teachers in meeting each student’s needs in all learning areas.
+Our rigorous and evidence-based Assessment Schedule provides thorough data to pin-point areas of need across the school.
+Where appropriate, a Personalised Learning Plan (PLP) may be developed for a student, including targeted goals and the adjustments designed to reach such goals.
+Our experienced and passionate team of Learning Support Officers (LSOs) works across the school, both in a whole class and small group capacity, to support teachers in meeting each student’s needs in all learning areas.

 We provide our students with every opportunity to thrive by catering for a wide range of interests and passions.
 Some of our extracurricular offerings include: